electronicvisions/brainscales2-demos/fp_sudoku.rst

 .. code:: ipython3

-    # The below will only work, of course, if you implemented the correct constraints above.
+    # The cell below will only work, of course, if you implemented the correct constraints above.
     # Red/green frame show (in)correctness of the proposed solution (consistency with the given sudoku).

     def experiment(**kwargs):